wsvincent/awesome-django/.github/pull_request_template.md

 Please answer the following questions about the project you are submitting.
 This will help us evaluate if the project should be included in the Awesome Django list.

-**Note:** If your project is only a few months old or has under 50 to 100 stars on GitHub, it may need to meet the criteria for inclusion in the Awesome Django list.
-We recommend that you promote your project more and then consider a submission at a later date when it has gained additional visibility and community support.
+**Note:** If your project is only a few months old or has under 50 to 100 stars on GitHub, it may NOT meet the criteria for inclusion in the Awesome Django list.
+We would recommend that you promote your project more and then consider a submission at a later date when it has gained more visibility and community support.

 1. **Is the project new?**
    - [ ] Yes